LifePosts’ mission is to ensure that every person’s life story can be beautifully told, vividly celebrated, and preserved.

 - David Perlmutter, founder of the Perlmutter Properties real estate brokerage firm

 - Kristopher D. Brown, partner at Dechert LLP

 - Monica Desai, communications attorney

 We want to hear your reaction to the site.
-So please click on the orange Feedback button on the right side of your screen — with any comments, suggestions, as well as questions.
+So please click on the red Feedback button on the right side of your screen — with any comments, suggestions, as well as questions.